Ra: Journey of the Sun

-The sun as a creator
+Sun as a creator

-The sun is the giver of life, controlling the ripening of crops that were worked by man.
-Because of the life-giving qualities of the sun the Egyptians worshiped the sun as a god.
-The creator of the universe and the giver of life, the sun or Ra represented life, warmth and growth.
-Since the people regarded Ra as a principal god, creator of the universe and the source of life, he had a strong influence on them, which led to him being one of the most worshiped of all the Egyptian gods and even considered King of the Gods.
+The Sun is the giver of life, controlling the ripening of crops that were worked by man.
+Because of the life-giving qualities of the Sun, the Egyptians worshipped the Sun as a god.
+The creator of the universe and the giver of life, the Sun or Ra represented life, warmth and growth.
+Since the people regarded Ra as a principal god, creator of the universe and the source of life, he had a strong influence on them, which led to him being one of the most worshipped of all the Egyptian gods and even considered King of the Gods.

-At an early period in Egyptian history his influence spread throughout the whole country, bringing multiple representations in form and in name.
+At an early period in Egyptian history, his influence spread throughout the whole country, bringing multiple representations in form and in name.
 The most common form combinations are with Atum (his human form), Khepri (the scarab beetle) and Horus (the falcon).
 The form in which he usually appears is that of a man with a falcon's head, which is due to his combination with Horus, another sky-god.
 On top of his head sits a solar disc with a cobra, which in many myths represents the Eye of Ra.
 At the beginning of time, when there was nothing but chaos, the sun-god existed alone in the watery mass of Nun which filled the universe.
+The universe was enrapt by a vast mass of primordial waters, and the Benben, a pyramid mound, emerged amid this primal chaos.
+There was a lotus flower with Benben, and from this, when it blossomed, emerged Ra.
 "I am Atum when he was alone in Nun, I am Ra when he dawned, when he began to rule that which he had made."
 This passage talks about how Atum created everything in human form out of the chaos and how Ra then began to rule over the Earth where humans and divine beings coexisted.
 He created Shu, god of air, and the goddess of moisture, Tefnut.
 The siblings symbolized two universal principles of humans: life and right (justice).
 Ra was believed to have created all forms of life by calling them into existence by uttering their secret names.
 In some accounts humans were created from Ra's tears and sweat.